XoopsDocs/xoopsinfo-tutorial/en/book/2administration.md

 ![](../assets/image006.png)

 **phpSysInfo** is a customizable PHP script that displays very nicely information about your system.
-The script comes from: https://github.com/phpsysinfo/phpsysinfo
+The script comes from: https://github.com/phpsysinfo/phpsysinfo, and is constantly updated!

 ![](../assets/image007.png)